Thomas-McKanna/CourseBin/README.md

 ## Functional Requirements

-Search and retrieve for content based on course name or school.
+Search and retrieve for content based on course name or school
-* Involves Student, School, and Submission tables
+* Involves Student, School, and Submission entities
 * Option to sort results by popularity or upload date